BenDo2006/SCARA-LP/README.md

 The robot features a belt-driven 2-DOF arm with a Z-axis end effector, driven by DC motors with encoder feedback and controlled through a custom motor driver and microcontroller system.
 The platform emphasizes system integration, maintainability, and real-world debugging of electromechanical systems.

 ## Key Features
-- Modular mechanical design for easy assembly and iteration
+- Modular mechanical design for easy assembly, maintenance, and iterative upgrades
-- Belt-driven transmission system optimized for low backlash and smooth motion
+- Belt-driven transmission system optimized for low backlash, smooth motion, and consistent repeatability
+- Open control architecture with direct access to motor control signals and encoder channels for external microcontroller integration
+- Encoder-based feedback system enabling closed-loop motion control and improved positioning accuracy
+- Limit switch integration for homing, safety constraints, and system protection
-- Integrated electrical system including PCB, motor driver, and power distribution
+- Integrated electromechanical system including custom PCB, motor driver, and sensor interfaces
-- Encoder-based feedback for motion control and system validation
-- Designed for troubleshooting, testing, and system-level integration
+- Designed for hands-on assembly, testing, troubleshooting, and repair of mechanical, electrical, and control components

 ## Focus Areas
-- Electromechanical system integration
+- Electromechanical system integration across mechanical, electrical, and control domains
-- Motion control and kinematics
+- Motion control, kinematics, and feedback systems
-- Debugging and iterative system improvement
+- Troubleshooting, root cause analysis, and system repair
-- Documentation and reproducibility
+- Technical documentation, assembly procedures, and reproducibility

 ## Project Scope
 This project includes CAD models, electrical schematics, control logic, and system documentation required to build and operate the SCARA platform.